StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/STREAM LOAD.md

 This topic uses curl as an example to describe how to load data by using Stream Load.
 In addition to curl, you can also use other HTTP-compatible tools or languages to perform Stream Load.
 Load-related parameters are included in HTTP request header fields.
 When you input these parameters, take note of the following points:

-- You can use HTTP chunked transfer encoding.
+- You can use HTTP chunked transfer encoding, as demonstrated in this topic.
 If you do not choose chunked encoding, you must input a `Content-Length` header field to indicate the length of content to be transferred, thereby ensuring data integrity.

   > **NOTE**
   >
   > If you use curl to perform Stream Load, StarRocks automatically adds a `Content-Length` header field and you do not need manually input it.

-- We recommend that you add an `Expect` header field and specify its value as `100-continue`, as in `"Expect:100-continue"`.
+- You must add an `Expect` header field and specify its value as `100-continue`, as in `"Expect:100-continue"`.
 This helps prevent unnecessary data transfers and reduce resource overheads in case your job request is denied.

 Note that in StarRocks some literals are used as reserved keywords by the SQL language.
 Do not directly use these keywords in SQL statements.
 If you want to use such a keyword in an SQL statement, enclose it in a pair of backticks (`).
 See [Keywords](../../../sql-reference/sql-statements/keywords.md).